Avatar

 Research

-Second, I have joined the project “Global Pathways” in 2018.
-We analyze the field of International Relations with an emphasis on how knowledge spreads across different sub-communities.
+Moreover, as member of the “Global Pathways” project, I study the field of International Relations with an emphasis on how knowledge spreads.
 This interdisciplinary research group draws on ideas from the sociology of science, network analysis, and bibliometrics.